UNDP-Czech Partnership paves the way for development projects

 Some of the completed projects include:

-• Caritas Czech Republic together with their Georgian partner CRRC-Georgia piloted HIV self-testing solutions and shared their findings with government institutions.
+- Caritas Czech Republic, together with its Georgian partner CRRC-Georgia, piloted HIV self-testing solutions and shared its findings with government institutions.
 The results of the project will inform a rollout of a nationwide project promoting preventive HIV testing in Georgia.

-• Czech ‘Nesehnuti Brno’ in partnership with Georgian ‘Abkhazintercont’ worked with community-based organizations and municipal actors to strengthen their capacities and support a productive dialogue on community development and public engagement in local decision-making.
+- Czech ‘Nesehnuti Brno’ in partnership with Georgian ‘Abkhazintercont’ worked with community-based organisations and municipal actors to strengthen their capacities and support a productive dialogue on community development and public engagement in local decision-making.
 Two community-driven micro-projects were completed as a result of this initiative.

 The full list of projects is available on the UNDP-Czech Partnership website: undp.cz